denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 fi
 ```

-After the stack is successfully created, we need to check whether the creation was succesfull or failed with an error.
-The code below retrieves the status from the `CloudFormation` stack based of the Stack ID  stored in the previous step.
+After the stack is successfully created, we need to check whether the creation was succesful or failed with an error.
+The code below retrieves the status from the `CloudFormation` stack based off the `Stack ID`  stored in the previous step.
 As long as the status returns `CREATE_IN_PROGRESS` the stack is still being created.
 The script checks the stack status every 30 seconds and stops when the status either returns `CREATE_COMPLETE` (indicating successful stack creation) or when the status is neither `CREATE_IN_PROGRESS` nor `CREATE_COMPLETE` (indicating stack creation failure).

 ```
     echo "Waiting for stack to be created"